Non-English-based programming languages: Citrine

 Localization is the core feature of the Citrine Programming Language.
 Citrine is designed to be translatable to every written human language.
 For instance the West Frisian language version is called Citrine/FY.
 Citrine features localized keywords, localized numbers and localized punctuation.
 Users can translate code files from one language into another using a string-based approach.
 At the time of writing, Citrine supports 111 human languages.
 Support is not limited to well-known languages; all natural human languages up to EGIDS-6 are being accepted for inclusion.

 Hedy

 Hedy is an open-source programming language which was developed for programming education.
 It was designed to be as instructive as possible and as accessible as possible with a few unique features.
 As of September 2024 it supports 47 different languages, meaning its keywords can be typed in any of those.
 It supports languages that do not use the Latin alphabet for their keywords and variable names and it also supports more numbering systems than Arabic numerals, like Eastern Arabic numerals.
 All of these can be used interchangeably.
 The error messages are quite verbose, explaining what is wrong and what might be a fix.

+Legesher

+Legesher is a localization system for the Python programming language that allows code to be written using keywords in a user's native written language.
+It provides localized Python grammars and editor tooling, allowing programmers to write Python without relying exclusively on English keywords.
+Legesher's translation system supports adding different natural languages to its programming syntax.
+It currently supports 50+ languages.